 So, you’ve finally done it!
 You’ve decided to let love lift you up where you belong and have plans to tell the remarkable, fascinating, deeply cute person you’re smitten with exactly how you feel.
-It’s been two overwhelming years/months/days/minutes/seconds since your beloved took up seemingly permanent residence in your mind, your heart, and your soul, and they brought with them some noteworthy changes: Whereas once, not long ago, you had no opinion whatsoever about adult contemporary music, now suddenly you’ve discovered that every soft rock and smooth jazz ballad is an extraordinarily accurate description of your innermost longings and most passionate fantasies.
+It’s been two overwhelming years/months/days/minutes/seconds since your beloved took up seemingly permanent residence in your mind, your heart, and your soul, and they brought with them some noteworthy changes: Whereas, not long ago, you had no opinion whatsoever about adult contemporary music, suddenly you’ve discovered that every soft rock and smooth jazz ballad is an extraordinarily accurate description of your innermost longings and most passionate fantasies.
 Even songs that have nothing to do with love, romance, or the sweetest taboo remind you of your crush (just recently you heard the Law & Order theme and got a little titillated).

 You think about this person all the time and imagine the beautifully mundane life the two of you might build together: The kisses you’ll share.
 The photo booth pictures you’ll take.
 The burritos you’ll eat.
 (Oh, the burritos you will eat!)
 Maybe you’re currently friends with this person, or you’ve recently started flirting with them.
 Perhaps the two of you have exchanged sexually charged high-fives.
 Or maybe you’ve simply been pining for them from afar.
 All you know is that you’d like to be closer.
 Much, much closer.
 And so here you are, about to take the first step toward transforming this fervid infatuation into something tangible (and hopefully just as fervid).

-Although you’ve passed the stage of neurotically wondering (and asking everyone you know and don’t know) if you should tell them how you feel (and congratulations on getting through that torture!), it’s perfectly understandable that you might feel a little nervous—maybe even a touch nauseated—about what’s to come.
+Although you’ve passed the stage of neurotically wondering (and asking everyone you know and don’t know) if you should tell them how you feel (and congratulations on getting through that torture!), it’s perfectly understandable that you might feel a little nervous—maybe even a touch nauseated—about what’s about to happen.
 Because to tell someone that you like-like them is to make yourself vulnerable to ridicule, rejection, embarrassment, the works.
 Better to not say anything at all, or to couch your sincere emotions in fake irony, right?

 But do you think I let any of these experiences get me down?
 Of course I did.
 At least for a little while.
 Getting rejected always sucks, right?
 But there can be freedom in rejection!
 Freedom from obsessing over a person who doesn’t reciprocate your feelings.